Printf() function in C

 Rules/Explanation:

-- In the above example a, b and sum are variables.
+- In the above example, a, b, and sum are variables.

 - All three %d is called a placeholder.